 Twenty miles south of Oaldes, a line of crags entered the ocean and with the help of a stone breakwater, gave shelter to several dozen fishing boats.
-Around the harbour huddled the village Mynault: a clutch of narrow stone houses, two taverns and a marketplace.
+Around the harbour huddled the village Mynault: a clutch of

-In one of the houses lived the fisherman Sarles, a man black-haired and stocky, with heavy hips and a small round paunch.
-His face, which was round, pale and moony, showed, a constant frown of puzzlement, as if he found life and logic always at odds.

-The bloom of Sarles' youth was gone forever, but Sarles had little to show for his years of more or less diligent toil.
-Sarles blamed bad luck, although if his spouse Liba were to be believed, indolence was by far the larger factor.

-Sarles kept his boat the Preval drawn up on the shingle directly in front of his house, which made for convenience.
-He had inherited the Preval from his father, and the craft was now old and worn, with every seam leaking and every joint working.
-Sarles well knew the deficiencies of the Preval and sailed it out upon the sea only when the weather was fine.

-Liba, like Sarles, was somewhat portly.
-Though older than Sarles, she commanded far more energy and often asked him: "Why are you not out fishing today, like the other men?"

-Sarles' reply might be: "The wind is sure to pipe up later this afternoon; the dead-eyes on the port shrouds simply cannot take so much strain.'

-"Then why not replace the dead-eyes?
-You have nothing better to do."
+"But you waste much time at the tavern where you also throw away good money, and by the handfuls."

 "Woman, enough!
 Would you deny me my single relaxation?"
 "Indeed I would!
 Everyone else is out on the water while you sit in the sun catching flies.
 Your cousin Junt left the harbour before dawn to make sure of his mackerel!
 Why did you not do the same?"
 "Junt does not suffer miseries of the back as I do," muttered Sarles.
 "Also he sails the Lirlou, which is a fine new boat."
 "It is the fisherman who catches fish, not the boat.
 Junt brings in six times the catch you do."
 "Only because his son Tamas fishes beside him."
 "Which means that each out-fishes you three times over."
 Sarles cried out in anger: "Woman, when will you learn to curb your tongue?
 I would be off to the tavern this instant had I one coin to rub against another."
 "Why not use the leisure to repair the Prevail" Sarles threw his hands in the air and went down to the beach where he assessed the deficiences of his craft.
 With nothing better to do, he carved a new dead-eye for his shrouds.
 Cordage was too dear for his pocket, so he performed a set of make-shift splices, which strengthened the shrouds but made an unsightly display.
 And so it went.
-Sarles gave the Preval only what maintenance was needed to keep it afloat, and sallied out among the reefs and rocks only when conditions were optimum, which was not often. could expect neither leisure nor wine-bibbing until the repairs were done.
+Sarles gave the Preval only what maintenance was needed to keep it afloat, and sallied out among the reefs and rocks only when conditions were optimum, which was not often.
+One day even Sarles became alarmed.
+With a soft breeze blowing on-shore, he rowed from the harbour, hoisted his sprit-sail, set up the back-stay, adjusted the sheets and bow nicely across the swells and out toward the reefs, where fish were most plentiful. . . .
+Peculiar! thought Sarles.
+Why did his back-stay sag when he had only just set it up taut?
+Making an investigation, he discovered a daunting fact: the stern-post to which the stay was attached had become so rotten from age and attacks of the worm that it was about to break loose to the tension of the back-stay, thereby causing a great disaster.

+Sarles rolled up his eyes and gritted his teeth in annoyance.
+Now, without fail or delay, he must make a whole set of tedious repairs, and he could expect neither leisure nor wine-bibbing until the repairs were done.
 To finance the repairs he might even be forced to beg a place aboard the Lirlou, which again was most tiresome, since it meant that he would be forced to work Junt's hours.